-A “first timer” is anyone who has never completed a retreat with Shinzen, regardless of their meditation background.
-All first timers should attend the first timers’ group process to acquaint themselves with the basic theory and technique of Vipassana as taught by Shinzen.
+A Newcomer is anyone who has never completed a retreat with Shinzen, regardless of their meditation background.
+All newcomers should attend the Newcomer Session to acquaint themselves with the basic theory and technique of Vipassana as taught by Shinzen.

-Individuals who have been to a retreat before but feel a need for a review of the basics may also attend the first timers’ group.
-Occasionally, veteran students and facilitators are permitted to “audit” the first timers’ group interview in order to learn how to explain meditation to others by observing.
+Individuals who have been to a retreat before but feel a need for a review of the basics may also attend the Newcomer Session.
+Occasionally, veteran students and facilitators are permitted to “audit” the Newcomer session in order to learn how to explain meditation to others by observing.

 These are open to any retreatant who has theoretical or practical questions about meditation.
 During this time, Shinzen explains concepts and techniques, leads guided meditation and answers questions.